 "I just need to get the Sparton horn bracket, and minor work like side steps and painting the canvas top framework."

-Luis has already replaced the tires seen here, with new Pirelli MT06 tires made in Brazil, as seen in the photo above.
+Luis replaced the tires seen in the above photo, with new Pirelli MT06 tires made in Brazil, as seen in this picture taken during a March 2017 visit to Army Aviation Command at Camp Mayo near Buenos Aires.

 Luis originally wrote in 2001: "Here are photos of my 1966 Jeep M606.
 In Argentina there are many M606 Jeeps that were used by the Ejercito Argentino, and now they belong to personas fanaticas de los vehiculos militares.
 These fans formed the Asociacion Argentina de Coleccionistas de Vehiculos Militares.
 Members' vehicles include the MB, GPW, M151, M38, M38A1, M170, M606, Kubelwagen, M37, and other vehicles used by the Armed Forces of Argentina."